-This could happened for few reasons:
+This could happen for a few reasons:

 → Check if the projector brightness is high enough.